chingyaoc/photo-editing-tensorflow/README.md

-# Human Level Photo Editing via Adversarial Training
+# Photo Optimizing Adversarial Net with Policy Gradient Method

 Photo retouching is a time-consuming and challenging task that requires advanced skills beyond the abilities of casual photographers.
 This project aims to construct an agent which learns to edit photo in human-like fashion.
 Recently, theres has been lots of tasks enhance their robustness and performance via adversarial learning.
 We borrow the concept of **adversarial learning** into photo aesthetic improving task, and use the **policy gradient** to optimize the policy network whose action space is **human-like**.